yasushi-saito/protofieldnum/README.md

 # protofieldnum

-Find an unused field number in a proto message
+Find the first unused field number in a proto message.

 Installation: